atmmoreira/project.feedback.ui.react/README.md

 <br >

 ## Description
-This is a project to improve my skills with Javascript, React and CSS.
+This is a project to improve my skills with Vite, React and CSS.
 Building a User Interface for Feedbacks.

 ## Screens Layout
 <div align="center">